GeneralBug/Bugs-Alterations-Molten-Ironworks/README.md

  - All melting recipes now use the Big Cannons foundary
  - Alloys (including netherite) can now only be made using molten metal
  - Fixed the broken tin recipes from Ironworks
- - Adjusted slag drops, including adding tin and XP nuggets, and increased all the nugget drops from 1% to 5%
+ - Adjusted slag drops, including adding tin and XP nuggets (lead if you have Oreganized), and increased all the nugget drops from 1% to 5%
  - Added spout recipes for gold foods

 [Modrinth page](https://modrinth.com/datapack/molten-ironworks-changes)